nazmul-nhb/nhb-toolbox-docs/docs/types/types.md

 <!-- markdownlint-disable-file MD024 -->
 ## Types Included

 `nhb-toolbox` includes not only functional utilities but also a growing collection of **type-level utilities** designed to enhance type safety and developer ergonomics.
-These types are available through package subpaths: `nhb-toolbox/[some-path]/types`.
+These types are available through package subpaths: `'nhb-toolbox/types'` and/or `'nhb-toolbox/[some-path]/types'`. `stylog` module also exports some types: `'nhb-toolbox/stylog'`.

 ### Import